gdmarmerola/gdmarmerola.github.io/_posts/2018-06-25-approximate-bayes-bandits.md

     return unnorm_posterior
 ```

-The function implements the numerator of the bayes formula $p(x\ \given\ z)\ p(z)$ needed to compute the ELBO.
+The function implements the numerator of the bayes formula $p(x\ \|\ z)\ p(z)$ needed to compute the ELBO.
 Finally, we implement an inference class so we can run variational inference for a set of observations and get the distribution for our parameter.

 ```python
 # class for exact gaussian inference